NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 };
 ```

 The following are the specifications for the methods in class BlockBuffer.
-The stub code is availabe here(TODO LINK).

 ### BlockBuffer :: BlockBuffer() (Constructor1)